elastic/elastic-charts/api/charts.api.md

     render(): JSX.Element;
     }

+// Warning: (ae-missing-release-tag) "ChartSize" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type ChartSize = number | string | ChartSizeArray | ChartSizeObject;

+// Warning: (ae-missing-release-tag) "ChartSizeArray" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type ChartSizeArray = [number | string | undefined, number | string | undefined];

+// Warning: (ae-missing-release-tag) "ChartSizeObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface ChartSizeObject {
     // (undocumented)